JoyShaheb/rick-morty-wiki/notes.md

 * make all the route links small letter
 * remove all the console.log comments
 * add beautiful comments and documentations
+* use the NProgress bar library
+* custom error State and no data state component

 ## future features